Friday, July 3, 2009

 Controls:

-While we are on the topic of Wii Sports Tennis, let me state that if you play with the as you would play Wii Sports Tennis, then you will fail miserably.
+While we are on the topic of Wii Sports Tennis, let me state that if you play Grand Slam Tennis with the Wii Motion Plus as you would play Wii Sports Tennis, then you will fail miserably.
 Meaning, that you can’t randomly waggle the Wiimote anymore, you must completely unlearn that control scheme.
 All motions you make are very accurately represented and displayed on screen.
 Swing from up to down across your body, and your gunna hit that ball cross court with some top spin.
 Swing straight in front of you with your hand open and you will hit it right down the line.
 It’s very accurate, and once you get it, it feels very good.
 Let me pause here and stress the “once you get it”, because you aren’t going to be able to pick up this game and play with the best of them right away.
 Tennis is hard, and as a result the learning curve for the game is steep.
 It took me several hours to figure out the controls, and another to master them.
 However, once you do, the game is unbelievably satisfying and addicting.
 So all I can say is don’t give up, and you will be well rewarded.

 Presentation: